 The gross NPA moved from 3.18 to 3.56, which is nominal when one considers other players in the business.

-What is interesting is that the company pays a dividend of Rs 5 per share, which translates into a dividend yield of almost 5.55 per cent on the current market price of Rs 90.
+What is interesting is that the company pays a dividend of Rs 5 per share, which translates into a dividend yield of almost 3.67 per cent on the current market price of Rs135.
+This is a stock that is not at all expensive and is trading at a p/e of just 7 times one year forward earnings.
+With a high possibility that NPAs would improve in the future, this stock is not a bad bet.

 A new addition to the Nifty

-Tata Motors Differential Voting Rights has recently been added to the Nifty.
+Tata Motors Differential Voting Rights was last year added to the Nifty.

-This is likely to see the gap between the DVR and the underlying shares reducing significantly.
-The shares are quoted at Rs 318, while the DVRs are available at just Rs 246.
+This is already seeing the gap between the DVR and the underlying shares reducing significantly.
+The shares are quoted at Rs 462, while the DVRs are available at just Rs 280.

 Disclaimer: This article is strictly for informational purposes only.
 It is not a solicitation to buy, sell in equity shares mentioned.
 Greynium Information Technologies Pvt Ltd, its subsidiaries, associates and the author of this article do not accept culpability for losses and/or damages arising based on information in this article.